 - 1. Have access to the book so you can read and complete the homework assignments and prepare for exams and quizzes. - 1.
 You may purchase the book in the IVC bookstore or on the internet. - 2.
-You may also rent the book online from Amazon or Chegg.com - 3.
-You may also want to check with the IVC library to see if they have a copy you can access. - 4.
-Accessing the book is your responsibility.
+You may also rent the book online from Amazon or Chegg.com

-- 2. Access Canvas to either access or complete some of your quizzes, exams, and homework. - 1.
+- 3. You may also want to check with the IVC library to see if they have a copy you can access. - 4.
+Be Careful: There are pdf's out there that some students use.
+That is your choice but keep in mind the book has valuable assets that the pdf copy will not give you. - 1.
+Books on mobile devices.
+This is your choice but may be more difficult to follow for book assignments and videos as they are learner style videos which you will have a difficult time seeing which tools are being selected. - 5.
+Accessing the book is your responsibility. - 2.
+Access Canvas to either access or complete some of your quizzes, exams, and homework. - 1.
 Some assignments, exams, and quizzes may be given in class or on Canvas, but you must access Canvas either way.
 Access Canvas early in case you run into technical difficulties, you can address them before the assignment is due. - 3.
-Participate in class and demonstrate your knowledge of the course material individually or in groups depending on assignment or in class activity.
+Participate in class and demonstrate your knowledge of the course material individually or in groups depending on assignment or in class activity. - 4.
+You will make videos in this class individually or in groups.
+Creating and submitting video projects will be the main basis for your grade.
+If you don't submit the assigned video projects, you will not receive points.